 Welcome!
 I am Tracy Keys, and you can find me on Instagram @benjibex.

-This blog is all about my passion for media, entertainment, fashion, society and data science, and is a showcase for my creations as I develop from data lover to communication data science professional.
+This blog is all about my passion for media, entertainment, fashion, society and the environment and how data science can be used as a tool in communication, activism, politics and marketing.
+This site is a showcase for my creations as I develop from data lover to communication data science professional.

 I’m just getting this new blog going, so right now it’s mostly the transfer of my academic papers and blogs into one place.
 Ultimately, I want to express myself with data science and explore society through this medium: data science is also an art and highly creative as well as being analytical.
 The work to date comes from my journey of exploration and learning, but bringing it to life with my tone of voice will no doubt be a lifelong addiction.
 Stay tuned for more blog entries.
 Subscribe below to get notified when I post new updates.